allantsouza/ms-jaric-2020-fish-reaction-to-seiche/README.md

 ## How to start

+1. Copy file `.Renviron_template` into `.Renviron` file and update your database credentials there.
+The file is git ignored so the credentials should not be accidentaly pushed to public repo.
 1. Open `.Rproj` in Rstudio
-2. Install package `renv`
+1. Install package `renv`

    ```R
    install.packages("renv")
    ```

-3. Install all required packages locally into new environment
+1. Install all required packages locally into new environment

    ```R
    renv::restore()
    ```

-4. Copy file `.Renviron_template` into `.Renviron` file and update your database credentials there.
-The file is git ignored so the credentials should not be accidentaly pushed to public repo.

-5. Run `main.R` script
+1. Run `main.R` script